blazeag/copnucalc/README.md

 # CoPNuF - Compulsive Prime Numbers Finder

 This senseless but unrestrainable C program allows you to compulsively calculate all prime numbers that your RAM can hold.
 The basic algorithm consists in checking all odd numbers from 3 to infinity.
 Each number is divided by all primes already found, which are smaller than its square root.
 If none of them is a divider, the number is prime and is put into the list.
+Yes, it is not the most efficient way to do it, Eratosthenes would turn in his grave.

 Calculation can be interrupted and resumed at any time, because at the end of each session (which happens whenever Enter is pressed) the list of found numbers is stored into a specified file as plain text, separated by newline character \n.